Everything You Need to Know About Maryland DWI Laws

 A repeat offender risks considerably harsher penalties since the maximum jail sentence for DUI with one prior conviction is two years.
 For DWI, it is one year.
 Fines and driver’s license suspension times rise, and obligatory jail time is possible if the past crime happened within five years of the present violation.

 The penalties for a second offense have not altered in recent years.
 Still, the legislature has addressed penalizing persons with two or more prior convictions for DUI, DWI, or other drunk driving offenses impaired by alcohol in another state.

 If you have two prior convictions and are charged with DWI or DUI, you may face up to 5 years in jail.
 Under this rule, probation before judgment, or PBJ, does not count as a conviction.
 If a person has three prior convictions for drunk or impaired driving, they risk up to ten years in prison if charged with a fourth DUI or DWI.

 Anyone with a criminal conviction for homicide by car or vessel while under the influence of alcohol or controlled dangerous substance faces a 10-year maximum sentence.
 Suppose a person is convicted of inflicting life-threatening harm via motor vehicle or vessel while impaired or under the influence.
 In that case, they risk up to ten years in prison if charged with DUI or DWI again.

 No one want’s to lose their driver’s license, but a drunk driving offense will have some repercussions on your normal life nonetheless.
 To get the best results when faced with a DWI conviction, or DUI, it is best to contact a professional lawyer to represent you and fight for your case.

-Morgan E. Leigh of Scrofano Law is well-equipped to help you in restoring your freedom if you face criminal charges or allegations.
+Paolo Gnocchi of Scrofano Law is well-equipped to help you in restoring your freedom if you face criminal charges or allegations.
 Get the proper defense by contacting our law firm at 301-905-9821!
 Call us today to receive a free consultation on your case.